Chalcogenide: Transition metals

 Transition metal dichalcogenides typically adopt either cadmium diiodide or molybdenum disulfide structures.
 In the CdI2 motif, the metals exhibit octahedral structures.
 In the MoS2 motif, which is not observed for dihalides, the metals exhibit trigonal prismatic structures.
 The strong bonding between the metal and chalcogenide ligands, contrasts with the weak chalcogenide—chalcogenide bonding between the layers.
 Owing to these contrasting bond strengths, these materials engage in intercalation by alkali metals.
 The intercalation process is accompanied by charge transfer, reducing the M(IV) centers to M(III).
 The attraction between electrons and holes in 2D tungsten diselenide is 100s of times stronger than in a typical 3D semiconductor.

 Pyrite and related disulfides

 In contrast to classical metal dichalcogenides, iron pyrite, a common mineral, is usually described as consisting of Fe2+ and the persulfido anion S22−.
-The sulfur atoms within the disulfido dianion are bound together via a short S-S bond.
+The sulfur atoms within the persulfido dianion are bound together via a short S-S bond.
 "Late" transition metal disulfides (Mn, Fe, Co, Ni) almost always adopt the pyrite or the related marcasite motif, in contrast to early metals (V, Ti, Mo, W) which adopt 4+ oxidation state with two chalcogenide dianions.